rakshita-devurkar/Information-Retrieval-System/README.md

 Query : AND mystery AND NOT horror

-This results in a list of all the mystery movies that were not horro movies along with the snippet, reviewer and rate.
+This results in a list of all the mystery movies that were not horror movies along with the snippet, reviewer and rate.